MATS64664-2021-Group-2/Software-coursework-report/README.md

    ```sh
    git clone https://github.com/MATS64664-2021-Group-2/Software-coursework-report.git
    ```
-2. Zip the repository folder.
+2. Zip the repository folder:

     Select the folder --> Right-click on the folder --> 7-Zip --> Add to archive...

-3. From Overleaf, upload this zipped folder
+3. From Overleaf, upload this zipped folder.

-5. Compile to see the report
+5. Compile to see the report.